Investing

 Why savings accounts are not ideal for long-term investing

-A bear market is when shares fall at least 20% from their high, of which there have been 12 bear markets in Australia since 1950.
-Over time shares recover from bear markets and go higher.
+A bear market is when shares fall at least 20% from their high, and there have been 12 of them in Australia since 1950.

 The 9.1% p.a. return that Australian shares have made over the last 30 years includes several bear markets including 1987, 1994, 2002, 2008, 2015 and most recently 2020.